-One remark I hear frequently from my diabetic patients is that they have the belief that since they are diabetic, they cannot and should not have foot surgery.
+One remark I hear frequently from my diabetic patients is that since they are diabetic, they cannot and should not have foot surgery.
 Is this true?

 Let me answer this question by giving an example of a patient I saw in my office recently.
 She was referred by her primary care doctor for evaluation of sores on the ends of the third toes of both feet.
 When I first saw her, it was instantly evident that she had some serious problems.
 Not only were sores (ulcers) present on the ends of the third toes on both feet, but those same toes were red and swollen - classic signs of infection.
 I also noticed that she had severe contractures of the second, third and fourth toes of both feet.
 This caused her to put excessive pressure on the ends of the toes.
 It was this pressure that ultimately caused the ulcers to form, and became a hindrance in the healing of her ulcers.
 Further testing showed that not only did she have infected ulcers on both feet, but that the infection had progressed to the bone.
 After a lengthy discussion with her, we decided that it was best to remove the infected portions of the toes.
 For a podiatrist, this is not the kind of surgery that we want to perform, but sadly at times must be done.

 Since her surgery, she has gone on to heal well, and what is left of the third toes on both feet is healthy and shows no signs of problems.
 However, she has since developed an ulcer on the fourth toe of the right foot.
 Again, because of the severe contracture of the toe (also known as a hammertoe), excessive pressure on the end of the toe has caused the skin to break down and ulcerate.
 So, we are back to fighting the battle to save her toe.